lodenrogue/wc2/README.md

 shown that it's possible, and that the speed for any character-set is the same.

 Another simplification is how invalid input is handled.
-The original `wc` program largley ignores errors, but it's still an important factor in making sure you are doing things correctly.
+The original `wc` program largely ignores errors, but it's still an important factor in making sure you are doing things correctly.

 ## Benchmark input files